-The following approach work as a mentor to seed-stage entrepreneurs.
+The following approach work as a mentor to budding entrepreneurs.
 It ensures that they spend enough time thinking things through.

-- First, figure out the need for your product and the problems it can solve.
+- First, figure out where it will be most in-demand and the problems it can solve.

 - Next, refine your target market by identifying who has purchased your product already.

 - Paint a picture by using behavioral data – Track footprint of the potential customers to narrow down on your target audience.